 Office for International Students & Scholars provides Loyola Marymount University's international student community with a broad spectrum of services.
-Yet, in order to experience LMU in its fullest, we recommend considering additional programs.
+In order to experience LMU in its fullest, we recommend considering involvement in additional programs.
 Here are some that particularly benefit our international community.

 The LMU EXP guides students in finding value throughout their journey at Loyola Marymount University.
 At the core of the LMU EXP are five pillars that inspire students to integrate knowledge with action so they become leaders that transform the world.
 Learn more about the LMU EXP.